 About Server storage

-Server Storage is file storage on any local storage device (hard drive, SSD, etc.) or a network device (NAS) attached to or mapped on the host machine running the Etlworks Integrator.
+Server Storage is file storage on any local storage device (hard drive, SSD, etc.) or a network device (NAS) attached to or mapped on the host machine running Etlworks.

-If you install the Etlworks Integrator on-premise, you can access files on any available network or local storage device.
+If you install Etlworks on-premise, you can access files on any available network or local storage device from the main account (but not from tenant).
 Otherwise, you can only access files in the Home folder and all subfolders of the Home folder.

-When you sign up for the Etlworks Integrator, we create a storage volume in our servers that is exclusively available to your account.
+When you sign up for Etlworks, we create a storage volume in our servers that is exclusively available to your account.
 In this documentation, we will be referencing it as your Home folder.

 The home folder and all subfolders under this can be accessed using the Server Storage Connection type.
 The home folder can be referenced by using the token